 Targets: Legs, hamstrings, hip flexors, glutes, quads, shoulders, abs and core.

-How to do a Low Squat + Half Kneeling Arnold Press:
+How To Do Low Squat and Half Kneeling Arnold Press

 Start standing feet hip-distance apart, holding one dumbbell in your right hand at shoulder height, palm facing in.